Donerkebap13/DonerComponents/README.md

 # DonerECS - A Tweaked Entity-Component System
 DonerECS, Doner Entity-Component System, or simply DECS, is a framework that uses C++11 features to provide a **Unity-like** entity-component System.

-## Disclaimer
-**DonerECS doesn't pretend to be a cache friendly Entity-Component System.** It's not based on Systems either.
-In DonerECS each component has it's own Update method, and also others such as Init(), Activate(), Deactivate() and so on.
-The way of sharing information around is through messages.
-If you are not familiar with this way of working, I recommend you to have a look to the [Example Project](#example) or the  [Tutorial](#tutorial)  and give it a try!

 ## Features
 - Support for **complex entity hierarchies**, with parent/children relationships, activation, deactivation etc.
 - A **Handle System** to determine if any entity/component is still valid or has been destroyed already.